UppathiSuresh/Complete-.netcore3.1-MVCApplication/README.md

 Steps to run the application.
 -----------------------------
-step 1: Clone the project or download as zip file. step 2:Extract all the file if you download the solution. step 3:Once sucessfully clone the project.Check the framework version 3.1 or not.(double clock on the solution it open ".csproj" there you can see the framework version.) step 4:Change the databse name and server as per your requirement in the "appsettings.json" file. step 5:After changed the databse name and server name run the below 2 commands to generate the migratations.
+Step 1: Clone the project or download as zip file.
+Step 2:Extract all the file if you download the solution.
+Step 3:Once sucessfully clone the project.Check the framework version 3.1 or not.(double clock on the solution it open ".csproj" there you can see the framework version.)
+Step 4:Change the databse name and server as per your requirement in the "appsettings.json" file.
+Step 5:After changed the databse name and server name run the below 2 commands to generate the migratations.
          --> To run the commands you need to open Package manager console.after that type below commands.
          --> PM>Add Migration Give SutiableName as per your Rrequirement -->Eg: PM>Add Migration initialcommit